theworm4002/ZNC_Scripts/README.md

 # ZNC_Scripts

-if you do not have a modules inside your ~/.znc first creat one then pklace the modules insde. then /znc loadmod [modName]
+To use this checke if you have the modules dir inside your ~/.znc dir. if you do not have a modules dir, first creat it then place the module insde. then
+/znc loadmod modpython
+/znc loadmod [modName]